Upcoming Events

 Part of any volunteer fire company is its social consciousness and ability to combine friendship, needed work, and having fun while doing it.
 This type of camaraderie has been evident in King of Prussia since its origin.
 A social room for firefighters to gather, socialize, discuss the business of the organization, relax, train, and enjoy themselves can be recalled back to the period the apparatus was housed on the Supplee property.

 The volunteers were also very active at fund-raising then and now.
 Spaghetti dinners, pancake breakfasts, raffles, “Country Style Minstrel Shows”, and door-to-door fund raising were prevalent, and the need to raise funds continues today.
-Present fund-raising chairman Doug MacEchem has now computerized the annual fund drive operation and is responsible for generating the funds for mortgage payments and building maintenance.
+In the late 1990s, fundraising chairman Doug MacEchem computerized the annual fund drive operation which is responsible for generating the funds for mortgage payments and building maintenance.
+As we move through the 2020s, fundraising is accomplished through cell tower income at the Beidler Road Station, an electronic billboard at the Allendale Road station and rental of a portion of the Allendale Road building as a district court; thus relieving members of more active fundraising, with a more guaranteed cash flow.
 Most interesting is the make-up of the fire company.
 Students, craftsmen, laborers, business owners, police officers, engineers, accountants, corporate executives, educators, retirees, all work together for the common good – a safer community.

 The social aspect included picnics in Walker Field and an annual banquet.
 The annual banquet has since become a celebration which includes individual awards for service, the most coveted of which is the “Fireman of the Year” award where previous awardees choose the recipient.
 Other awards which developed over the years include the Chief s Award, Attendance Award, President’s Award, Rookie of the Year Award, Fire Police Award, and Chief Engineer’s Award.
 A small award indeed when one considers over 30,000 man-hours are expended by the group annually to provide emergency services.

 A major difference between those early days and today is the method in which volunteers are notified.
-In the mid-50’s, the “modem” method was to report a fire by telephone to the police station.
+In the mid-50’s, there was no 911 centralized dispatch system, so to have the fire company dispatched one would call the Upper Merion police desk on a dedicated fire line (265-5533) which was different from the number used to call for police assistance (265-3232).
+Since each municipality had it's own fire and police number, children were trained on what number to call in their town if help was needed.
 A police officer would activate the fire siren for 10 “cycles” and bells would ring in individual firefighter’s homes.
 If not enough members would respond, the siren would be activated again.
-The original siren was removed and replaced with two sirens, one at Jones’ Machine Tool Works and another at Crow Creek Sewage Disposal Plant.
+The original siren was removed and replaced with two sirens, one at Jones’ Machine Tool Works (location?) and another at Crow Creek Sewage Disposal Plant on Keebler Rd. across from the Middle School.
 These were later replaced by a single siren located at the Allendale Road fire station location.
 During construction of the present Allendale Road station, the siren was removed.
-It was refurbished and in June, 1991 returned to the roof of the new fire station.
-Today, however, the modem technique of alerting firefighters is by a radio paging system Fire calls are received by dialing 911 which is answered by the Montgomery County Emergency Communications Center and through the utilization of computers and radio frequency transmission a tone and voice alert is activated which tells each firefighter of the type and location of the problem.
+It was refurbished and in June, 1991 returned to the roof of the new fire station; only to fail again and never activated again.
+Today, however, the modem technique of alerting firefighters is by a radio paging system.
+When Fire calls are received by someone calling or texting 911 which is answered by the Montgomery County Emergency Communications Center and through the utilization of computers and radio frequency transmission, a tone and voice alert is activated which tells each firefighter of the type and location of the problem.
 Each firefighter carries a small electronic pager on his or her belt for this purpose allowing them to be notified in a broader area and with more details than just using a siren.
 In 1994 this system was enhanced with computer printouts received in each fire station providing basic incident location information along with cross street, pre-plan and related details which can be taken by responders onto the apparatus as they respond.
 As we entered 1997 technology advanced even further with this detail now provided onto alpha-numeric paging systems which provide more detail better range, and enhanced capability than voice paging systems.
+Today, apps on cell phones are the system of choice for alerting firefighters for calls.
+A big difference from the early days when the first person in the firehouse would pick up the “direct line” to the police station to learn the location and nature of the call, and then write it on a chalk board in the engine room for other responders to see when they came in to get on the trucks.
+The first member in would also raise all the wooden garage doors by hand, as there was no electric motor like we see in today’s doors

 1959 was also a transition year for Chief as Edward Silcox took control of the fire company.
 In the late 50’s and early 60’s, the Plaza at King of Prussia as well as the development of houses, apartments, and industrial buildings brought new and unique challenges to the fire company.
 More people were coming to live here, shoppers wanted to “see and shop at the mall’, businesses liked the access to roadways, and with this came more emergency response problems.
 During this time, there were also many community activities in which the fire company took part – block parties, bringing Santa Claus to see the kids, open house during fire prevention week, and those traditional public service calls for the “cat stuck in the tree” (even a $5,000 prize bird stuck in a tree).
 Calls to which we still respond today.
 This was the dawning of the “Santa Run” where each Christmas Eve, firefighters put Santa Claus atop the fire engine and bring candy canes to the children of King of Prussia.

 In 1964, the fire company chose a new Chief in Rankin Taylor.
-Under ‘@, the department continued to move forward.
-Formerly Chief Engineer and later in the ’70’s becoming Fire Marshal of Upper Merion Township, became very influential in the growth of the fire company and in fire protection of the township.
+Under “Rank”, the department continued to move forward.
+Formerly the Chief Engineer and later in the ’70’s becoming Fire Marshal of Upper Merion Township, he became very influential in the growth of the fire company and in fire protection of the township.
 Under Rankin as Fire Marshall the township adopted and advanced building and fire codes to enhance fire protection and more safety for firefighters.
+He was influential in the initial introduction of the idea of residential fire sprinklers being required, which ultimately occurred in the early 1980s.
 1965 saw old “Number 2” replaced by a Jeep 1/2 ton pick-up truck.
 The members added a 250 gallon water tank and a portable pump.
 In addition, running boards were added to the sides where portable water tanks (2 1/2 gallons each) were carried; and a tailboard was added for firefighters to ride on.
 In 1968, the fire company expanded the Allendale Road station with two fire-engine bays, specifically to accommodate the arrival of a new custom-built Hahn 750 g.p.m. pumper, purchased for $43,000.
-A far cry from the cost of the 1996 pumper bought for $260,000.
+A far cry from the cost of the 1996 pumper bought for $260,000 or the $800,000 pumper obtained in 2016.
 In 1969, the fire company received its Hahn pumper.
 Built on an International C08190 chassis, it had a 500 gallon water tank, 28 inch deep compartments over the wheel wells for the storage of air bottles, and complete air packs.
-The other special feature of this unit was the pre-connected hoseline configuration above the pump panel.
-This design helped firefighters get hoselines filled with water to the hose faster.
+The other special feature of this unit was the pre-connected hoseline configuration above the pump panel called “cross lays”.
+This design helped firefighters get hoselines filled with water to the hose faster with one line coming off the driver’s side and one line off the opposite side.
 A common tool today, it was one of the first designs of its kind in the area.

 The 1970’s saw not only another change in leadership but prolific expansion in the community.
-Ken Steinmetz took the reigns of Chief in 197 1, starting a tenure that would last over 18 years.
+Ken Steinmetz took the reigns of Chief in 1971, starting a tenure that would last over 18 years.
 To meet the needs of the growing community, the fire company purchased two additional custom pumpers in 1975; a 1,000 g.p.m.
 Sanford and a 1,500 g.p.m.
-Ma@ Following major vehicle failures, the Maxim replaced “Old Number I”.
-This was the first automatic transmission fire engine for the King of Prussia Fire Company.
+Maxim.
+Following major vehicle failures, the Maxim replaced “Old Number I” after it suffered mechanical issues at a house fire on Brower Rd.
+This was the first automatic transmission fire engine for the King of Prussia Fire Company and was a “stock” piece, being voted on at a Thursday night meeting, and delivered to the fire company the following week.
 In 1976, the Sanford arrived being the second automatic transmission vehicle.
 While ordered in 1974, the Sanford (known as 47-23 during its lifetime), it did not arrive on time as unanticipated labor problems beset the manufacturer.
 This vehicle was designed with many of the features mentioned in the earlier vehicles and also included two pre-connected high-volume deluge guns and a pre-connected 2 1/2 inch hoseline for dealing with larger fires.

-The early seventies also found the fire company exposed to a new type of response vehicle rescues.
+The early seventies also found the fire company exposed to a new type of response; vehicle rescues.
 A Dodge Power Wagon was purchased and converted to provide needed equipment for both brush fires and vehicle rescues.
 Modified with a “Boyertown” truck body, this was further modified to hold a “cascade system ‘bringing breathing air to the fire scene.
-The compartments also allowed the firefighters access to carry various tools including, the “Jaws of Life”, of which we have four today.
+The compartments also allowed the firefighters access to carry various tools including, the “Jaws of Life” (invented in nearby Warminster, Pa), of which we have six today.
 In the late seventies, the demand for this type of service warranted a new and bigger vehicle to serve this purpose.

 Also during the 1980s, Montgomery County Community College began a fire science curriculum, with as many as eight King of Prussia firefighters enrolled in classes and one member an instructor in the program Typical of the dedication of the volunteer fire fighter, they did this on their own time, with their own finances to simply better protect the citizens of Upper Merion.
 In addition several members went on to advanced fire protection college programs at Delaware Technical and Community College and the University of Maryland.
 Today, several of these students are employed in the field of fire safety as well as continuing to serve as volunteer fire fighters.
 Our desire to learn still exists with members traveling nationally to learn new equipment, techniques and procedures.
 This now includes an annual trip to the National Fire Academy for classes.
 It was at one such national event the Chief Steinmetz had the vision of need and application of a ‘ladder-tower” in King of Prussia.